circuitPolys/CayleyMenger/README.md

 Platform: any that supports Mathematica

 Description: This repository contains a database of circuit polynomials in Cayley-Menger ideals, i.e. the minimal dependencies in the algebraic matroids of Cayley-Manger ideals.
-At prestent the database contains, up to relabeling, all circuit polynomials on 4, 5 and 6 vertices, as well as some circuit polynomials on 7 vertices.
+At prestent the database contains, up to relabeling, all circuit polynomials on 4, 5 and 6 vertices, as well as some circuit polynomials on 7 vertices and some on 8 vertices.

 The polynomials are saved in Mathematica's compressed .wdx format and have to be indivitually imported into a notebook.
 A tutorial on how to import the poylnomials is presented in the ImportPolynomialTutorial.nb notebook.